Angrycreative/composer-plugin-language-update/README.md

  }
 ```

-We need to add a list of locales manually (ie, not check the database) as this operation cannot rely on having a connection to the database available.
+(We need to add a list of locales manually as this operation cannot rely on having a connection to the database available).

-#### 4. Update the scripts object in your `/site/composer.json` to include the following lines
+#### 4. Add the required composer install hooks.

+Add the following lines to the `scripts` section of your `composer.json`.

 ```json
 "scripts": {